-The Alfred Benzon Foundation was founded in 1952 by Bøje Benzon (1891-1976), D.Sc. and director of the pharmaceutical company Alfred Benzon A/S. Alfred Benzon A/S was established in 1863 by Bøje Benzon’s grandfather, Alfred Nicolai Benzon.
-It was the first pharmaceutical company in Denmark.
-Bøje Benzon donated his shares in the company to the Foundation, the aim of which is to support medical and pharmaceutical sciences and relevant basic natural sciences.
-The Foundation also supports the Copenhagen Zoo, presently with donations for its research laboratory.
+The Alfred Benzon Foundation was established in 1952 by Bøje Benzon (1891-1976), dr.scient and Director for Alfred Benzon A/S. Alfred Benzon A/S was founded in 1863 by Bøje Benzon’s grandfather, Alfred Nicolai Benzon and was the first pharmaceutical company in Denmark.
+Bøje Benzon donated his company shares to the Foundation to support medical and pharmaceutical sciences and relevant basic natural sciences.
+The Foundation also supports the Copenhagen Zoo research facility.

-The Foundation sponsors one international symposium a year and a number of fellowships with emphasis on international exchange.
-Applications for symposia and fellowships can be made only in collaboration with Danish scientists.
-At the end of the year 2011, the Foundation had held 57 symposia and supported more than 200 fellows, the vast majority for three years.
+The Foundation sponsors international symposia and workshops.
+The Foundation has held 65 symposia and supported more than 200 fellows, the vast majority for three years.